opeyemiajibola/ieeeukiyp.github.io/_posts/2019-10-23-stem-symposium-leeds-2019.md

 This **FREE ONE DAY** symposium is an opportunity for early career STEM researchers, especially PGRs (PhD and MPhil), to present their research, receive feedback, and explore the possibilities of turning research to enterprise.

 {% include video id="7uQ2C0_H8d8" provider="youtube" %}
+_The first symposium held at the University of Chester in 2018_

 The symposium is open to research professionals and students across the country and beyond and we are now accepting submissions of abstracts of research work for oral/poster presentation.
 ONLY abstract submission is required for the oral presentation.
 Poster presenters will be required to print and come along with their posters. **The deadline for abstract submissions is 23rd September 2019 and free registration is OPEN UNTIL 6th October 2019.**